saltyorg/docs/docs/apps/autoscan.md

 You will set up the webhooks for radarr/sonarr/lidarr as part of their setup, so they aren't discussed here

-### Manual Scan URL

-The manual scan URL will be <https://autoscan.iYOUR_DOMAIN_NAMEi/triggers/manual>.
-Usage is described in the autoscan docs linked below.

 ### A-Train

 Autoscan can monitor **Google Drive** changes via a trigger called "Bernard".
 The code behind Bernard can sometimes get out of sync with the state of Google Drive and miss things, so now we are using A-Train.